-‘Days Of Our Lives Comings & Goings: Chloe Leaves Salem Yet Again
+‘Days Of Our Lives’ Comings & Goings: Chloe Leaves Salem Yet Again

 Nadia Bjorlin’s last day on the soap opera has been confirmed for August 29, when Chloe will pack her bags and leave Salem behind until the next time the writers decide to bring the brunette bombshell back into the mix.

-Fans can watch Chloe Lane’s final scene by tuning into Days of Our Lives weekday afternoons on NBC.
+Fans can watch Chloe Lane’s final scenes by tuning into Days of Our Lives weekday afternoons on NBC.